77-777/Windows---Config-Deployment/config/my-config.md

 * Increase Pagefile size
 * Avoid running out of space on the system/os partition
 * Partition away from the OS.

+---

+* Apply a firewall whitelist
 * Disable QoS
+* Disable Hardware Controls for Edge and Other

+---

 * Disable Unnecessary Processes
 * Disable Unnecessary Services
 * Debloat by uninstalling unnecessary software